FranciDona/meowbook/README.md

 # Meowbook

 Welcome to Meowbook!
-Meowbook is your digital tool to create a new reading experience.
+Meowbook is a digital space to create a new reading experience.

+You can see the web app here: https://meowbook-1a8e9.web.app/ (in progress)

+The app is built in Flutter and the main code is in the lib folder.
-This app has four sections:
+Currently it has four sections:
 - Home page
 - Book selection page
 - Your main reading page with option to set background music